 A volcano erupting on a small island in the Sub Antarctic is depositing ash over one of the world’s largest penguin colonies.

-The volcanic GLASS cloud: How tiny shards created by heat of Iceland eruption have ‘rained’ on Scotland
+The volcanic GLASS cloud: How tiny shards created by the heat of Iceland eruption have ‘rained’ on Scotland

 Scientists have released photographs of what they believe are volcanic glass particles from Iceland which fell on Scotland this week.